onlymyrep/DevOps_automation_tools/README.md

    - runs consul service
 - install_consul_client, which:
    - works with api and db;
-   - copies consul_server.hcl;
+   - copies consul_client.hcl;
-   - installs consul, envy all necessary dependencies for consul;
+   - installs consul, envoy all necessary dependencies for consul;
    - runs consul and consul-envoy services;
 - install_db, which:
    - works with db;